Opinion | Why tearing down Fauci is essential to the MAGA myth

 Congressional Republicans who criticize Fauci to prove their populist manhood are even more pathetic.
 Their self-abasement is voluntary.
 Watching Sen. Rand Paul (R-Ky.) debate science with Fauci during committee hearings is like watching Albert Einstein being disputed by his dry cleaner.
 Fauci is often reduced to making obvious points in a patient voice.
 Fauci deserves his Presidential Medal of Freedom just for his heroic forbearance.

-All these critics of Fauci have chosen to attack the citadel of science at is strongest point.
+All these critics of Fauci have chosen to attack the citadel of science at its strongest point.
 With squirt guns.
 While naked and blowing kazoos.

 This useless exertion is somehow wrapped in the language of freedom.
-Freedom from the servitude of a piece of cloth on your face that might save your neighbors life.
+Freedom from the servitude of a piece of cloth on your face that might save your neighbor’s life.
 Freedom to light off fireworks below a potential avalanche.
 Freedom to store uranium in your backyard.
 Freedom to set fire to a crowded theater.

 Here is the reality of covid.
 It is not an easy thing to persuade hundreds of millions of people who feel perfectly healthy to wear masks, socially distance and get a vaccine injected into their arms.
 Fauci is dedicated to these goals.
 Anyone who purposely undermines them is a danger to the health and safety of their fellow citizens.